Shearwater Teric vs. Suunto D5 vs. Garmin Descent Mk1 – Best Wrist Watch Dive Computer (2023)!

 The Suunto D5 is a really great dive computer.
 It does fall a little short in regards to features and functions compared to the Teric.
 If you’re trying to find the best wristwatch that can be a dive computer on occasion then the D5 is your best bet.

 However, if you’re trying to find the best dive computer which you also can use as a wristwatch, then the Teric is your choice as one of the best wrist-watch dive computers.

-Similarly, if you want a fitness tracker that you also can use as a dive computer, then the Garmin Descent Mk1 is your best dive computer for wearing at your wrist!
+Similarly, if you want a fitness tracker that you also can use as a dive computer, then the Descent Mk1 from Garmin is your best dive computer for wearing at your wrist!

 Please use the image below to pin this post on the best dive computers to Pinterest!